Interpersonal skills are important and also show how you can use the ability as a scope and resource in any situation.

 No one wants to be around someone who is always complaining about things.

-Keep fewer frowns and more of a smile, it will also improve the environment and keep the surrounding positive too.
+Keep fewer frowns and more of a smile; it will also improve the environment and keep the surroundings positive too.

 Create General Awareness

-The intelligent person does not just know about their things but also they are aware of what’s going in socially and working culture.
+Intelligent person knows not just about their things, but also they are aware of what’s going on in the social and working culture.